vylorane/basic-programming-assignment/README.md

 ## Double-check your submission

-Prove to yourself that you have correctly submitted by viewing your repository on the GitHub website - you should see your completed README.md file there.
+Prove to yourself that you have correctly submitted by viewing your repository on the GitHub website - you should see your completed files there.

 ## Resubmit as many times as you want